pyfar/imkar/docs/modules.rst

 Modules
 =======

-The following gives detailed information about all pyfar functions sorted according to their modules.
+The following gives detailed information about all imkar functions sorted according to their modules.

 .. toctree::